GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Conclusion

 \section{Conclusion}

-This paper presents GO-NeRF, a novel method that takes a step forward to directly generate text-controlled 3D objects in an existing scene-level NeRF.
-To achieve this goal, we employ a compositional rendering formulation associated with tailored optimization objectives and training strategies for synthesizing 3D objects that are seamlessly composited into existing scenes.
-Our approach leverages image priors from pre-trained text-guided image inpainting networks to facilitate the harmonious generation of objects and their surroundings.
-Experimental results show the superiority of our approach in the feed-forward and $360^o$ datasets.
-We hope our investigation will inspire further work in this domain.
+This work has presented \emph{GO-NeRF}, a new method that advances the generation of text-controlled 3D objects directly within an established scene to craft new virtual environments.
+To achieve this, we offer users an intuitive interface to control generation positions and employ a compositional rendering formulation paired with tailored optimization objectives and training strategies for synthesizing 3D objects.
+Our methodology leverages diffusion priors from pretrained text-guided image inpainting models to facilitate the utilization of scene context and promote composition quality with the existing scene.
+Experimental results demonstrate the superiority of our approach across forward-facing and $360^o$ datasets.
+We envision our investigation will inspire future work endeavors in the domain of combining 3D reconstruction and generation for VR content creation, leveraging prior knowledge derived from extensive datasets. \\